 New Indigenous Documentary Heritage Initiatives

 Learn more about the initiatives to support the digitization of Indigenous-related documentary heritage and to provide support to Indigenous communities for the digitization of Indigenous language recordings.
+This project includes reviewing and updating content on our web pages.
+If you have any ideas to help us improve this content, please give us your feedback.

 Aboriginal documentary heritage found in the holdings of Library and Archives Canada (LAC) reflects the exemplary contributions of Aboriginal peoples to this country’s political, social, economic and cultural development.
 First Nations, Métis Nation citizens and Inuit continue to participate in defining Canada.
 Their contributions can be traced over time—from the documentation of early Indigenous mythologies, archaeological finds of bone scrapers in the Yukon, and evidence of bison drives and jumps in Alberta, to today’s award-winning literature and films.